apple-domain-verification=LNnfwxGfBTdyQf8WBG3RmO6sq2PUcOSziv3QsV3ksJs apple-domain-verification=LNnfwxGfBTdyQf8WBG3RmO6sq2PUcOSziv3QsV3ksJs

 • 4 min read

-Updated: 7 hours ago
+Updated: Jan 7

 The Pressure Cooker

-It creates a kind of internal mutiny.
-One part of you wants to keep your job, keep the peace, keep the income.
+This creates a kind of internal mutiny.
+One part of you wants to keep your job, maintain the peace, and secure your income.
 Another part wants to scream, quit, disappear, or burn it all down.
+Somewhere deeper, a quieter part watches all of this like a captain who’s lost command of the ship.

 Stop Trying to Be the Perfect Man